marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 This guide walks you through creating a Virtual Machine (VM) instance in Google Cloud Platform (GCP)

-## Prerequisits:
+#### Prerequisits

 Google account (you can use an existing one)

 ## Generate public- and private key

-### 1. Generate keys
+### Generate keys

 In your local terminal generate a public and private key with the following command below.

-replace PATH with a secure location on your local drive where you store your keys (for example ~/.ssh/)
+- Replace PATH with a secure location on your local drive where you store your keys (for example ~/.ssh/).
-		replace KEYNAME with a descriptive name (for example CGPkey) replace USERNAME with your username in GCP a strong passphrase is recommended for added security
+- Replace KEYNAME with a descriptive name (for example CGPkey).
+- Replace USERNAME with your username in GCP, a strong passphrase is recommended for added security.
 ```sh
 ssh-keygen -t rsa -b 4096 -f PATH/KEYNAME -C USERNAME
 ```

 ## Create a VM instance

-### 1 Create or Select a Project:
+### Create or Select a Project

 Creat a NEW PROJECT or use an excisting project in Google Cloud Platform (cloud.google.com)

-### 2 Create VM instance
+### Create VM instance

 In the Navigation Menu (top left) navigate to Compute Engine > VM instances > click CREATE INSTANCE (top middel)

-### 3 Configure the VM instance
+### Configure the VM instance

 Name: choose a descriptive name for your VM

 Region/Zone: Select a region based on your location or target audience (affects latency).
 Choose a zone within the region for redundancy (availability).

-Machine configuration:
+Machine configuration
 - select E2
 - select e2-standard-32gb (16gb to save costs)
 - Available policies (optional):